swiftlang/swift-evolution/proposals/testing/NNNN-issue-handling-traits.md

   /// Constructs an trait that transforms issues recorded by a test.
   ///
   /// - Parameters:
-  ///   - transformer: The closure called for each issue recorded by the test
+  ///   - transform: A closure called for each issue recorded by the test
   ///     this trait is applied to.
 It is passed a recorded issue, and returns
   ///     an optional issue to replace the passed-in one.
   ///
   /// - Returns: An instance of ``IssueHandlingTrait`` that transforms issues.
   ///
-  /// The `transformer` closure is called synchronously each time an issue is
+  /// The `transform` closure is called synchronously each time an issue is
   /// recorded by the test this trait is applied to.
 The closure is passed the
   /// recorded issue, and if it returns a non-`nil` value, that will be recorded
   /// instead of the original.
 Otherwise, if the closure returns `nil`, the
   /// issue is suppressed and will not be included in the results.
   ///
-  /// The `transformer` closure may be called more than once if the test records
+  /// The `transform` closure may be called more than once if the test records
   /// multiple issues.
 If more than one instance of this trait is applied to a
-  /// test (including via inheritance from a containing suite), the `transformer`
+  /// test (including via inheritance from a containing suite), the `transform`
   /// closure for each instance will be called in right-to-left, innermost-to-
   /// outermost order, unless `nil` is returned, which will skip invoking the
   /// remaining traits' closures.
   ///
-  /// Within `transformer`, you may access the current test or test case (if any)
+  /// Within `transform`, you may access the current test or test case (if any)
   /// using ``Test/current`` ``Test/Case/current``, respectively.
 You may also
   /// record new issues, although they will only be handled by issue handling
-  /// traits which precede this trait or were inherited from a containing suite. public static func transformIssues(_ transformer: @escaping @Sendable (Issue) -> Issue?) -> Self
+  /// traits which precede this trait or were inherited from a containing suite.
+  ///
+  /// - Note: `transform` will never be passed an issue for which the value of
+  ///   ``Issue/kind`` is ``Issue/Kind/system``, and may not return such an
+  ///   issue.
+  public static func compactMapIssues(_ transform: @escaping @Sendable (Issue) -> Issue?) -> Self

   /// Constructs a trait that filters issues recorded by a test.
   ///